atharv2285/Stage-portdesign/replit.md

 - `/api/market/indices` endpoint for NSE/BSE indices
 - Currently using demo data (can be replaced with real API)
 - Updates every 30 seconds in the frontend

+**Brandfetch Company Logo API**
+- Free tier: 500K-1M requests/month
+- Endpoint: `/api/company/search` for company autocomplete with logos
+- Endpoint: `/api/company/logo` for direct logo fetch by domain
+- No attribution required
+- High-quality logos with transparent backgrounds
+- Used in Work Experience section for company branding

 ### File Processing Libraries